ashishdarekar/Kratos_OpenFOAM_adapter/README.md

 # OpenFoam_Kratos_adapter
-This is for my Master Thesis
+Master Thesis Work
+For more information: Abstract of the Master thesis(https://github.com/ashishdarekar/OpenFoam_Kratos_adapter/blob/main/Abstract_of_Master_Thesis_ashish_darekar.pdf)

 # How to run a first tutorial: Cavity
 # Requirements: